 Walking in Rome down Via Ottaviano to Piazza Risorgimento, we’ve always been discouraged to join the queue standing for hours alongside the Vatican Walls, under no matter which weather conditions, and proceeding amazingly slowly towards the longed-for entrance of the Museums.
-But one day we haphazardly found out that the lineup we’ve never wanted to face didn’t embrace only travelers religiously waiting to admire Michelangelo’s masterpiece at the Sistine Chapel, but also tourists, as well as locals, as much religiously clamoring for an ice cream at the tiny gelateria “Old Bridge”.
+But one day we haphazardly found out that the lineup we’ve never wanted to face didn’t embrace only travellers religiously waiting to admire Michelangelo’s masterpiece at the Sistine Chapel, but also tourists, as well as locals, as much religiously clamouring for ice cream at the tiny gelateria “Old Bridge”.

 With all the patience we managed to muster, we finally got to the ice cream display.
-Our fantasies over that mouth-watering show of colors were quickly interrupted by a matter-of-fact assistant who brought me back to reality with a hasty: “Che gusti?”
-That was exactly our point, we just needed a bit more time to make our decision among all those flavors: chocolate or strawberry?
+Our fantasies over that mouth-watering show of colours were quickly interrupted by a matter-of-fact assistant who brought me back to reality with a hasty: “Che gusti?”
+That was exactly our point, we just needed a bit more time to make our decision among all those flavours: chocolate or strawberry?
 Lemon or gianduia?
 Make a point of having a proper gelato, it’s absolutely one of the best things to do in Rome.

 After leaving behind us an increasing queue, we grabbed one of the green benches in Piazza Risorgimento to fully enjoy our choice of pistachio and stracciatella and dark chocolate and hazelnut, while watching amused the hustle and bustle of this old and evergreen European capital that shows no sign of cooling.
-As the main city of a country rich in history and culture, in Rome, every corner has been the theater for some historical event or at least the set of a movie.
+As the main city of a country rich in history and culture, in Rome, every corner has been the theatre for some historical event or at least the set of a movie.

 Walking in Rome to delve into its art and history